n7on/socker/README.md

 # Socker
-Socker is a standalone Docker implementation in Bash using flat images instead of `OverlayFS` filesystem.
+Socker is a standalone Docker implementation in bash using flat images instead of `OverlayFS` filesystem.
 Making it useful to perform various actions on images, such as:

 * Create base images
 * Flatten existing images